 If you’re one of a growing number of lone women pedaling their way across countries and continents, you’ve inevitably gotten the full range of reactions from ‘It’s too dangerous’, and ‘aren’t you afraid?’, to ‘you must be mad’.
 Grant it, the world is not as dangerous as most people believe it to be, but there are still some things which may increase the likelihood of the solitary cyclist “coming home in one piece”.

-Look your worst
+where can i buy Ivermectin Look your worst

 I imagine like me, you were never much of a “girly girl” to begin with.
 You never owned a barbie, skipped over the pretty-in-pink princess years, and your favourite colour is blue or green.
 As an adolescent, most of your friends were boys with whom you played sports, climbed trees and arm wrestled.
 Probably they accepted you as “one of the guys”, encouraged by your anathema of dresses, bathing and prissy girls.

 After a few months on the road, I resembled a cowboy who’d been dragged behind a horse for 10 miles.
 My short hair was always matted and greasy, a wash with bar soap felt like a luxury and I strongly suspected my smell might have been responsible for the two metre radius people seemed to maintain.
 Fortunately, I am not the kind of girl who checks mirrors for sun damage, overgrown eyebrows or a hairy lip.
 In short, I was not overly concerned about looking or smelling good.
 This was important, because the better a girl looks, the more attention she receives.
 And it is attention that you do not want.

 My top tip for the wandering woman: look your worst.
 Rediscover your tomboy.
 Embrace your hobo.
 It is your best deterrent from unwanted stalkers on the road.